Binary Scanning via Command Line (Java)

 Analyze an application

-analyze -a yourApp -t ARCHIVE -f /locationToYourApp/app.jar
+analyze -a yourApp -t ARCHIVE -p /locationToYourApp/app.jar

 analyze -a yourApp -d jdbc:postgresql://localhost:5432/sampledb -t ARCHIVE -f /locationToYourApp/app.jar